bonnieho/Psychic-game/README.md

 ### Inserting an image

-To create a link to an image (especially useful for embedding screenshots into your README files), you first enclose the TEXT that is the ALT (description) of the image inside of SQUARE brackets:
+To create a link to an image (especially useful for embedding screenshots into your README files), you first enclose the TEXT that is the ALT (description) of the image inside of SQUARE brackets - WITH an exclaimation point in front!:

-`[image of a foo]`
+`![image of a foo]`

 Then you put the actual path inside of parenthesis directly following the text: